Chimney capping cost

 For most people accessing a chimney stack safely themselves will be a daunting and potentially dangerous task, but it you are competent with heights read further down for DIY fitting instructions and you could save a large chunk of the chimney capping cost.

 The common average cost for chimney cap fitting that I would charge with easy access, would be roughly £150 to supply and fit, or £100 or just under if the customer supplies the cap.
-The labour charge is the same for multiple caps on the same stack. (please note these are price examples, I am not quoting for any work)
+The labour charge is the same for multiple caps on the same stack.

 You can sometimes save a little money by buying a chimney cap for a roofer, builder or chimney sweep to install for you, and it can work out cheaper for you and easier and quicker for the installer.
 Often when I’m asked to cap off a chimney or install roof cowls, one thing that will make the job more expensive is the two visits it takes to first assess the job, then order the cowl or cap and turn up again for fitting.
 This can either make it disproportionately expensive or reduce my profit (I don’t like the latter).
 If the customer had already ordered their cap or cowl it would be a simple turn up and fit procedure, which saves time and money for both parties.

 There are many times when a chimney may need to be capped, like to stop birds getting into the chimney pots, stop rain blowing down the flues, detecting and stopping chimney leaks, or to restrict heat loss from a redundant open flue.
 In this article I will show you the best methods from the totally free to the low cost DIY and professional installer options, as well as…

 - Find the correct flue – How to determine which flue is which on multiple chimney flue stacks, and smoke test.

 - How to measure chimney pots – Done from the floor with no special kit.

 - Best chimney cap – Which is the best chimney capping method for you and product links provided.